saisabari24/saisabari24/README.md

 ## Portfolio 🌟

+- <a href="https://github.com/saisabari24/amazonPrime-CICID">AmazonPrime-CICID </a> - Designed and deployed an Amazon Prime Clone with a robust CI/CD pipeline, leveraging Terraform, Jenkins, Docker, Kubernetes, Helm, ArgoCD, Prometheus, Grafana, and AWS for seamless scalability, monitoring, and GitOps-based deployments.

 - <a href="https://github.com/saisabari24/starbucks">Starbucks </a> - Deployed in AWS utilising CI/CD pipeline Using Jenkins, Sonarqube, Docker and Trivy.

 - <a href="https://github.com/saisabari24/flexibble">Flexibble </a> - powered by Nextjs, TypeScript, and MongoDB, promoting creative freedom in web development.